Skip to main content

 Where and When

-• Agendas and information will be provided to the Local Working Group members at least 14 calendar days prior to the scheduled meeting.
+• Public notice and the meeting agenda will be provided at least 14 calendar days prior to the scheduled meeting.

 Local Working Group Resources